RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 - The word "actively" means making definite plans to do something.# Actively means taking action.
 - 7 Cups' goal is to meet everyone's need for emotional support.#It's to support everyone to thrive and reach their potential.
 - 7 Cups goal is to support all those people in the world who meet the high standards of our community.# Our goal is to support every person in the world.
-- This guide is for members who need to learn to be less hostile.# This guide is for listeners.
+- This guide is for members who need to learn how to be less hostile.# This guide is for listeners.
 - This guide is in four parts.# It's in two parts.
-- 7 Cups'values have changed since they were first published.#They were rewritten and are now completely different.
+- 7 Cups' values have changed since they were first published.#They were rewritten and are now very different.
 - Members who appear hostile are expressing hostile thoughts.#Their thoughts are hostile, so they appear hostile.
 - Members who appear hostile will eventually become violent.# Expressing hostile thoughts is not a real-world threat.
 - Listeners can transfer chats to other listeners.#Listeners can transfer any chat that makes them very uncomfortable.